stevebuer/cs330-projects/homework2/README.md

 I also need to create a little [Postgres command reference](docs/postgres-commands.md) for my commonly used commands.

+Once again, after stumbling around for a while I [asked claude to fix DB permissions](chat-transcripts/db-permission-fixes.md).
+Scraper Inserts are working now.
+I also asked for some help to make sure the deployment scripts are updated for deployment.

 TODO: data explorer

 TODO: research React Ecosystem, webGL libs, etc.